 - Health insurance premiums as above-the-line deductions

-The 2024 tax law made 100% bonus depreciation permanent for property placed in service after January 19, 2025, allowing immediate write-offs of major purchases.
+The OBBBA, signed in July 2025, made 100% bonus depreciation permanent for qualifying property placed in service after January 19, 2025, allowing immediate write-offs of major purchases.
 Employees can’t deduct commuting costs, work clothes, or home offices (unless self-employed).

 The Power of Pass-Through Entities